 List your responsibilities, but add an accompanying list of the accomplishments that come with them.
 Your employer will thank you for it!

 Emphasize your social media accounts.
 Let’s face it!
 We live in the world of social media.
 You can be sure your potential employer will look for you on LinkedIn, first of all, then on Instagram, Facebook, and Twitter.

-Curate your social media accounts and link them on your resume!
+Curate your social media accounts and link them to your resume!

 Believe it or not, this depends on what you want from this job.
-For example, if you want, you can keep doing the same job until you see fit to retire.
+For example, if you wish, you can keep doing the same position until you see fit to retire.

 If not, you can rise above your station to the C-level of your company.
-This means a CFO, a COO or a controller.
-Another direction would be to join a major financial corporation where you can manage an entire financial department or make investment in a strategic way.
+This means a CFO, a COO, or a controller.
+Another direction would be to join a major financial corporation where you can manage an entire financial department or make an investment in a strategic way.

 Another career path for you would be that of a budget analyst.
 You will be monitoring expenditures and help your company to stay on track when it comes to its finances.